 The TANNRE project presented a paper at the 13th Pan-European Conference on International Relations at Sofia University “St. Kliment Ohridski”.
 The conference theme was “A Century of Show and Tell: The Seen and the Unseen of IR”.

-The TANNRE project is going to present a paper at the Annual Conference of the Giessen Graduate Centre for Social Sciences, Economics and Law (GGS).
-The conference, which is entitled “Beyond Western Liberalism: Mapping Blind Spots in IR Norms Research” will be held at Justus Liebig University Giessen on December 2 and 3, 2019.
+On December 2 and 3, 2019, the TANNRE project joined the Annual Conference of the Giessen Graduate Centre for Social Sciences, Economics and Law (GGS) entitled “Beyond Western Liberalism: Mapping Blind Spots in IR Norms Research” at Justus Liebig University.

 On March 5 and 6, 2020, the TANNRE project joined the Annual Conference of the DVPW Working Group "Environmental Politics and Global Change" in Darmstadt.
 The conference aimed to take stock of the SDGs five years after their adoption to provide an impact analysis from the perspective of political sciences.

 The TANNRE project will be joining the 2020 SDG Research Symposium in Utrecht on June 10 and 11, 2020.
 The paper to be presented is entitled "Never-Ending Hunger?
 Norm Conflicts and the Implementation of SDG 2 in the Global Food Regime Complex".

 From July 25 to 29, the TANNRE project is going to be part of the 26th IPSA World Congress of Political Science.
 The proposed paper "The Transformation Potential of Inter-Institutional Arrangements and the Norm of Sustainability in the Global Regime Complex for Food" has been accepted.